DashingAssassin/Design-Patterns/README.md

 		1. you would create proxy to take care of all external communications
 		2. You would communicate with it as if it were residing in your local machine A good example is the EJB Home and Remote interfaces.
+	Advantages:-
+		1. Security: as direct access to real object is blocked
+		2. As duplication of the object is avoided which may be huge in size an increase in performance can be obsered Disadvanatages:-
+		1. Some client may access the real object and some may access the proxy this can cause dispartite behaviour

 Decorator Pattern:-